Space Chimps

-Space Chimps is a 2008 computer-animated science fiction comedy film directed by Kirk DeMicco (in his directional debut), who wrote the screenplay with Rob Moreland.
-It features the voices of Andy Samberg, Cheryl Hines, Jeff Daniels, Patrick Warburton, Kristin Chenoweth, Kenan Thompson, Zack Shada, Carlos Alazraqui, Omid Abtahi, Patrick Breen, Jane Lynch, Kath Soucie, and Stanley Tucci.
+Space Chimps is a 2008 animated comic science fiction film directed by Kirk DeMicco (in his directorial debut), who wrote the screenplay with Rob Moreland.
+It features the voices of Andy Samberg, Cheryl Hines, Jeff Daniels, Patrick Warburton, Kristin Chenoweth, and Stanley Tucci.

-The film follows three chimpanzees who go into space to an alien planet.
-20th Century Fox theatrically released the film on July 18, 2008, and was panned by critics.
-The film grossed $64.8 million on a $37 million budget.
+The film follows three chimpanzees who ventures through planet Malgor.
+20th Century Fox theatrically released the film on July 18, 2008, and received mostly negative reviews from critics.
+The film has grossed $64.8 million on a $37 million budget.
 It received an Artios Award nomination for Outstanding Achievement in Casting – Animation Feature.
 A video game based on the film was also released in July 2008.

-A direct-to-video sequel, entitled Space Chimps 2: Zartog Strikes Back, was released in October 2010.
+A direct-to-video sequel, titled Space Chimps 2: Zartog Strikes Back, was released on May 28, 2010, to cinemas in the United Kingdom by Entertainment Film Distributors and was released on DVD on October 5, 2010, in the United States by 20th Century Fox Home Entertainment.